 The numbers in an IP address are broken down into 2 parts:

-An IP Address is the most essential and crucial element in the networking development that connects the World Wide Web together.
-The IP address is a numeric address designated to every single instance that is connected to any computer communication network using the TCP/IP communication procedures.
+An IP Address is the most essential element in the networking development which connects the various disparate parts of the World Wide Web into what we call the internet.
+The IP address is a numeric address, which is specified for every single instance with regards to any computer communication network that makes use of the TCP/IP communication procedures.

 Standards for IP Address